-The Special Equipment Amount (SEA) provides funding to school boards to assist with the costs of equipment essential to support students with Special Education needs.
-There are two types of Special Equipment Amount (SEA) claims: SEA Per Pupil Amount (e.g., computer hardware, software and related equipment) and SEA Claims-based Amounts (e.g., lifts, Braille writers, positioning devices, FM Systems, etc.).
+The Specialized Equipment Allocation (SEA) provides funding to school boards to assist with the costs of equipment essential to support students with Special Education needs.
+There are two components of Specialized Equipment Allocation (SEA) claims: Formula Component (can be used for any equipment type, technology related or not, training, maintenance, and repairs related to that equipment) and Claims-Based Component (can be used for any single equipment type technology related or not costing \$5,000 or over).

 This equipment is to provide students with accommodations that are directly required and essential for one or more of the following: attending school, accessing the Ontario curriculum, accessing a Board determined alternative program and/or course.
 Personalized equipment may be required for some students with special needs.
-In these instances, the appropriate Student Services (i.e., Occupational Therapist, Physical Therapist, Psychologist, or Speech-Language Pathologist) staff in collaboration with the Principal and Special Education staff determine the type of equipment that will best meet the student's needs and ensures that the required documentation supports the claim as follows:
+In these instances, the appropriate Student Services (i.e., Occupational Therapist, Physical Therapist, Speech-Language Pathologist, Specialist Blind/Low Vision Teacher or Deaf/Hard of Hearing Teacher) staff in collaboration with the Principal and Special Education staff determine the type of equipment that will best meet the student's needs and ensures that the required documentation supports the claim as follows:

-- an assessment from an appropriately qualified professional (Audiologist, Occupational Therapist, Physiotherapist, Psychologist, Speech-Language Pathologist, etc.) which states the need that the device will help accommodate for and that the particular device is essential in order for the student to benefit from instruction; - a copy of the student's signed IEP which aligns with the prescribed equipment; and - Parent(s)/guardian(s) acknowledgement for the SEA application.
+- an assessment from an appropriately qualified professional (Audiologist, Occupational Therapist, Physiotherapist, Psychologist, Speech-Language Pathologist, etc.) which states the need that the device will help accommodate for and that the particular device is essential in order for the student to benefit from instruction; - a copy of the student's signed IEP which aligns with the prescribed equipment; and - Parent(s)/Guardian(s) acknowledgement for the SEA application.

-A SEA claim can be put forward for any student who requires personalized non-computer equipment to attend school and access his/her curriculum/modified program when the cost of the equipment exceeds \$800 for the school year.
 All personalized equipment meeting the SEA requirements is ordered through Student Services in accordance with the Ministry of Education submission timelines.
 YCDSB seeks efficiencies for all SEA equipment purchases through bulk purchases as well as Board licenses in order to decrease costs.